CubicrootXYZ/Markdown-to-PDF-Webtool/README.md

 5. Setup the frontend, it requires HTML and JavaScript.
 I recommend a Webserver like Apache.
 6. The frontend uses 127.0.0.1:8080 for calling the API, if your API is elsewhere please adapt that in the index.html file.

+# Documentation

+View the GitHub Wiki

+# Known Problems
+## Links not clickable

+This is an issue with the `cairo` library on which `weasyprint` depends.
+Make sure to install a newer version (> 1.15 should fix that).